Tax information, hints and news. Exclusive for overseas property investors and owners.

 What is the deadline for filing my Irish property tax return?

 The deadline for filing your Irish rental income tax return and paying tax is 31 October following the year of assessment.
-This extends to mid-November if you file and pay online.
+This extends to mid-November if you pay and file rental income tax return online.
 For example, a tax return for 2021 is due on or before 31 October 2022.

 How can I claim rental expenses in Ireland?